 - Cook carrots in a steamer until soft, about 20 minutes

-- Blend carrots, agave, cinnamon, orange rind, eggs and almond flour until smooth in vitamix
+- In a vitamix, puree carrots, honey, nutmeg, cinnamon, orange rind, eggs, and almond flour

 - Place mixture in a greased 8 x 8 inch baking dish

-- Bake at 350° for 1 hour, until browned around the edges and done in the center
+- Bake at 350°F for 1 hour, until browned around the edges and done in the center

 - Serve warm out of the oven, or allow to cool, then refrigerate overnight and serve cold